mokronos/MA_SebastianHirt/notes.md

 - [ ] compare ocr on reference images to ocr on compressed images

-- [x] convert bmp images to png for latex
-    - can do with convert, same as for RAW files for codec

 - [ ] figure out the inner workings of tesseract
     - when it fails, why does it fail?
     - what preprocessing is applied automatically?
     - still no result for some compressed images

-- [ ] need to change paths for visualizations

 - [ ] document quality assessment dataset; missing MOS?
 Check if in last package
     - scores are in last package, but still need to download all